SushantSangle/jobReferralSystem_server/README.md

       }' \
   https://YOUR.PARSE-SERVER.HERE/parse/roles
 ```
 The above code will assign the prior created user to the SuperAdmin role, now you can use that user to do any task in the client application, that user will have all the privileges.
 Now we create a recruiter role.
 ```
 curl -X POST \
   -H "X-Parse-Application-Id: ${APPLICATION_ID}" \
-  -H "X-Parse-REST-API-Key: ${REST_API_KEY}" \
+  -H "X-Parse-MASTER-Key: ${MASTER_KEY}" \
   -H "Content-Type: application/json" \
   -d '{
         "name": "Recruiter",